-Financial assets, classified as loans and receivables, and other financial liabilities are recorded at amortised cost using the effective interest rate method, less any impairment losses.
+Financial assets and financial liabilities are recorded at amortised cost using the effective interest rate method, less any impairment losses.
 The effective interest rate is the rate that exactly discounts estimated future cash flows through the expected life of the financial instrument to the net carrying amount of the financial asset or liability.